 when the visible FROM domain in an email matches with at least the DKIM d= or SPF/ReturnPath domain.

 We include this entry because many people ask about the pronunciation of dmarcian.
 Stress the first syllable, letter d, then say martian—[dee märSHən].
-While you’re here, dmarcian was founded in 2012 by a primary author of the DMARC specification. dmarcian is dedicated to upgrading the entire world’s email by making DMARC accessible to all. dmarcian has global operations and staff in five different countries.
+While you’re here, we’ll also tell you that dmarcian was founded in 2012 by a primary author of the DMARC specification.
+His name is Tim. dmarcian is dedicated to upgrading the entire world’s email by making DMARC accessible to all. dmarcian has global operations and staff in seven countries.
 Fully self-funded, dmarcian’s focus is on our clients, not an investor group.

 the components of the DNS TXT record: